eavraam/vulkan-engine/README.md

 - Rendering Loop
 - Mainloop Code

-==> Setting the main initialization code, ends with a flashing blue screen (something is rendered, hooray!)
+==> Setting the main initialization code, ends with a flashing blue screen (something is rendered, hooray).

 2. Drawing with Compute